 Soon after Lady Sriram College, Delhi, in 2007, I met a young, violent young boy with autism, Sahil, he kicked off my journey, to study autism, and intellectual disabilities, at Teacher's College, Columbia University in New York, at a time when all of this was still new/ unheard of back in India.
 I, then, worked across countries, continents, and institutions, traveled the world, dated men from many cultures, befriended people from many walks of life and understood autism is as closely interlinked to everything as it falls apart.

 Autism is a cry for freedom, of some kind, in some direction.
-It is looking for some rootedness, some wings in a world alien, unknown - with that knowledge, I began writing papers, training educators, and presenting at conferences across the world.
-I attended the World Economic Forum, Davos 2020, to share my thoughts on education, history and the arts; I designed courses; began mindfulness and exercise as healing circles rather than punishment movements- all just so we flow at our pace, time, style and speed in this world.
+It is looking for some rootedness, some wings in a world alien, unknown - with that knowledge, I began writing papers, training educators, co-running classrooms and presenting at conferences across the world.
+I attended the World Economic Forum, Davos 2020, to share my thoughts on education, history and the arts; I designed courses; began mindfulness and exercise as healing circles rather than punishment movements- all so we flow at our pace, time, style and speed in this world.

 This has been my work with children on the spectrum and with myself- to find our flow in a ferociously fast world.